ferjcast/TCU/verifiable_computation/README.md

 ```
     ./run-local.sh
 ```
-This will run matrix multiplication experiments for various sizes using different approaches and record the results in CSV files.
+This will run FL experiments for various sizes using different approaches and record the results in CSV files.

 4. Build EIF in nitro AWS-EC2